-- a) Only accepted motorcycles may be used in a record attempt. - b) All machines must remain under control of a Technical Steward.
-In events with one or multiple participants, machines may be placed in the closed park area.
-The waiting area/holding point for the return run will be considered as a closed park area. - c) If a motorcycle is involved in an accident, the Chief Technical Steward must check the machine (together with the helmet and clothing of the rider involved), to ensure that no defect of a serious nature has occurred. - d) If a rider's helmet is clearly defective, the Chief Technical Steward must retain this helmet during the event (or make the FIM helmet sticker invalid).
-The organiser may be required to send this helmet, together with the accident and medical report (and pictures and video, if available) to the Federation of the rider. - e) If there are head injuries stated in the medical report, the helmet must then be sent to a neutral institute for examination. - f) Silencer sound levels may be checked by random choice during practice as well as after the event, if mentioned in the Supplementary Rules (SR's).
-On request of rider, team or mechanic, silencer sound levels of their motorcycle may be checked at any time during the event. - g) The weight of a motorcycle may be checked at any time during the event (where applicable, ex: for electric vehicles).
+- a.
+Only accepted motorcycles may be used in a record attempt. - b.
+All machines must remain under control of a Technical Steward.
+In events with one or multiple participants, machines may be placed in the impound / closed-park area.
+The waiting area/holding point for the return run will be considered as a impound / closed-park area. - c.
+If a motorcycle is involved in an accident, the The FIM Technical Director / Chief Technical Steward must check the machine (together with the helmet and clothing of the rider involved), to ensure that no defect of a serious nature has occurred. - d.
+If a rider's helmet is clearly defective, the The FIM Technical Director / Chief Technical Steward must retain this helmet during the event (make the FIM visual helmet sticker invalid, for FIM homologated helmet: scan and declare this helmet as "crashed" in the FRHP database, remove the FIM visual helmet sticker sticked on the helmet and the FIM label sewn on the chin strap).
+The organiser may be required to send this helmet, together with the accident and medical report (and pictures and video, if available) to the Federation of the rider.

+- e.
+If there are head injuries stated in the medical report, the helmet must then be sent to a neutral institute for examination (Zaragora FIM Impact Laboratory). - f.
+Silencer sound levels may be checked by random choice during practice as well as after the event, if mentioned in the Supplementary Rules (SR's).
+On request of rider, team or mechanic, silencer sound levels of their motorcycle may be checked at any time during the event. - g.
+The weight of a motorcycle may be checked at any time during the event (where applicable, ex: for electric vehicles).
 A random weight check may be held with minimum disturbance to the rider.